Ygallo/wellness-pilates-studio/README.md

 ##  Validator Testing
 **HTML**

-No errors were returned when passing through the official (W3C validator)[https://validator.w3.org/]
+No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)

 **CSS**

-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official [CSS validator](https://jigsaw.w3.org/css-validator/validator.html.en)

 **Accessibility**

-I can confirm that the fonts chosen are easy to read, I had to darken to color of some sections titles to improve readability once I run it through Lighthouse in Devtools.
+I can confirm that the fonts chosen are easy to read, I had to darken to color of some section titles to improve readability once I run it through Lighthouse in Devtools.

 ## Unfixed Bugs